SimonPinches/EIRENE/Manual/README.md

 ## LaTex source

-The LaTex source of the EIRENE code documentation is [hosted on JuGit](https://jugit.fz-juelich.de/eirene/eirene-manual).
+The LaTex source of the EIRENE code documentation is stored along with the EIRENE FORTRAN code in the same repository.

 ## Compilation